- Target group

 - Language of instruction

-The course is concluded with an oral/written test.
-A certificate is awarded if the test is completed successfully and the participant has attended 80% of the lessons.
+The course is concluded with a test.
+A certificate is awarded if the test is completed successfully and the participant has attended 80% of the lessons

 The course material is not included in the registration fee.
-Course participants are required to purchase course materials themselves, well in advance. (for example at publisher 'Talenland')
+Course participants are required to purchase course materials themselves, well in advance. (for example at 'Talenland' online bookstore)

 Target group and admission requirements